 Future Farmers of America (FFA)

-Sponsor: Benny McDonald, Bonnie Holman & Matthew Farris
+Sponsor: Benny McDonald, Casey Henry & Matthew Farris

 The FFA is a national organization where members can participate in local, state, and national FFA activities.
 FFA is a club that teaches life skills, leadership, public speaking skills, and so much more.